 Teacher empowerment helps create an environment conducive to student success.
-This effectiveness influences instructional management, instructional strategy, and student engagement.
-"Self-efficacy teachers spend more time teaching than teaching students who are struggling with learning and/or behavioral difficulties" (Yeo, et al., 2008).

-"Evidence suggests that teachers' beliefs about educational effectiveness partially determine how they organize classroom activities and how students assess their intellectual abilities."
-(Bandura, 1997).
-Teachers with high self-efficacy believe they can teach all students, even the most difficult and unmotivated ones.
+This effectiveness influences instructional management, instructional strategy,-efficacy teachers Skenandore student time teaching than engagement teaching students who are struggling with learning and/or behavior "Evidence suggests that teachers' beliefs about educationalists and how students assess their intellectual-efficacy believe abilities they can teach all." (students, even the most difficult and unmotivated ones.
 It just requires more effort on the part of teachers and the right strategies to make it happen.
 Effective teachers develop and modify teaching strategies to meet the needs of their students.
 Yo et al. (2008) argue that high self-efficacy teachers find ways to motivate students and involve them in the learning process.